mgrahamsmith/ToolBox/bash/README.rst

 Bash Shell
 ================================================================================

-Useful samples for using bash shell and bash scripts.
+Useful commands and sample scripts for Bash.

 .. contents ::